leejunming35622792/CareLog/msms-project/README.md

 # Important Info <br>
 *Admin Password*
-- To unlock the system when user keys in three incorrect password **- Password: admin1234**
+- To unlock the system when user keys in three incorrect password <br>
+**- Password: admin1234**

 *Staff Password*
-- To view all students or teachers
+- To view all students or teachers <br>
 **- Password: staff1234**